 One of the primary goals in neuroscience is to figure out simple principles that explain how nervous systems are organized.
 One of the most successful theories in this vein states that sensory systems should remove redundancies in their inputs to optimize the information they process5.
 This efficient coding hypothesis provides us with a mathematical framework to understand how neurons should encode information, which can then be experimentally tested against how neurons actually do so.
 Over the past 60 years, efficient coding has successfully explained many experimental findings in different sensory modalities such as vision4, 8, 13, 18, 19, 24, audition15 and touch17.
-In particular, this hypothesis has been successful2-4, 8, 13 early on in the retina.
-Recent work has carried this further by replicating the receptive fields of retinal ganglion cells (RGCs) across a population of neurons.
-My work will extend this even further by replicating how the retina integrates redundant inputs, either across different color channels (Aim 1) or across time (Aim 2).
+This hypothesis has been especially successful in the retina, where it can explain many features of retinal encoding such as center-surround receptive fields and ON-OFF pathways2-4, 8, 13.
+However, we are still lacking efficient coding predictions for how the retina processes complex features of the visual world such as color and motion.
+My work will tackle this problem and replicate how the retina integrates redundant inputs across different color channels (Aim 1) and across time (Aim 2).
 These results will allow us to understand how much of retinal physiology can be explained by efficient coding principles.